 The following are some frequently asked questions about immunotherapy and its role in cancer treatment:

 - Where do you go for immunotherapy?
 You may receive immunotherapy for cancer treatment in a physician’s office, outpatient clinic, hospital or cancer center.
-To learn more, click here.
+Learn more here.

 - How can you tell if immunotherapy is working?
 Throughout your treatment, your physician will monitor your progress by performing periodic examinations and evaluating the results of lab tests and imaging scans.
-Click here to find out more.
+Find out more here.

 - How often do you receive immunotherapy?
 The frequency and duration of your treatment will depend on several factors, including your cancer type, cancer stage, immunotherapy type and response to treatment.
-Click here to find out more.
+Find out more here.

 At Moffitt Cancer Center, our patients have access to several FDA-approved immunotherapies as well as our immunotherapy clinical trials.
 With a goal to help more patients benefit from this promising treatment, Moffitt Cancer Center is leading important research initiatives to investigate new ways to enhance the body’s natural immune response to cancer.